Antony-Thornton/MS1---Gym-Website/README.md

 Text - The text should be clearly visible on each of the pages.

 Social Media Links - The links should correctly navigate to the official pages.

-Other - There are no other functions on this page that need to be tested.

 ### 4.2.3 Device Testing